Biden extends, but modifies, Trump-era solar tariffs, says official

 Feb 4 (Reuters) - U.S. President Joe Biden on Friday extended Trump-era tariffs on imported solar energy equipment by four years but in a major concession to the renewable energy industry excluded a panel technology that dominates the market for big projects.

-The four-year extension includes an exemption for bifacial panels and also raised the import quota on solar cells to 5 gigawatts, up from 2.5 gigawatts
+The four-year extension includes an exemption for bifacial panels and also raised the import quota on solar cells to 5 gigawatts, up from 2.5 gigawatts, according to a senior administration official.

+The decision represents a balancing act by the Biden administration to meet the demands of two important political constituencies: union labor, which supports import restrictions to protect domestic jobs, and clean energy developers keen to access overseas supplies that are cheaper than U.S.-made goods.

+The U.S. government used its authority under section 201 of the 1974 trade act to impose the tariffs

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))